Ace4527/Ace4527.github.io/index.md

 ---
 My name is Nathan.
 I am an aspiring game programmer, proficient in C++ and Unity Engine.

-I have just finished my Bachelors degree in Software Engineering (Game Programming) at Torrens University.
+I have just finished my Bachelors degree in Software Engineering (Game Programming) at Torrens University Australia.

 Some of my favourite games include Civilization V and VI, Dungeons and Dragons Online, the Mass Effect Trilogy, Horizon Zero Dawn, and Life Is Strange.